Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh-terraform/README.md

 ## Clean up resources

-Once you have finished exploring AKS with ARM64 node pools, you should delete the deployment to avoid any further charges.
+Once you have finished exploring Azure Kubernetes Service with Open Service Mesh and Terraform, you should delete the deployment to avoid any further charges.

 Run the `destroy` command to delete all your resources.